 There’s a lot of good side effects of working out in the morning.
-For me, I’m less likely to reach for sugary or unnecessary snacks because working out in the morning put me in a healthy mindset for the rest of the day.
+For me, I’m less likely to reach for sugary or unnecessary snacks because working out in the morning puts me in a healthy mindset for the rest of the day.

-Even if you can do a quick 30 minute weight lifting session or take a run around your neighborhood, your body will thank you!
+Even if you can do a quick 30-minute weight lifting session or take a run around your neighborhood, your body will thank you!

 Like your mom probably says, “Breakfast is the most important meal of the day!”
 I think she’s right!

 Breakfast is so important to your diet, but is easily the most neglected meal!
-There are so many people who skip breakfast thinking this will help them loose weight, or there are those who skip it because they don’t think they have enough time.
+There are so many people who skip breakfast thinking this will help them lose weight, or there are those who skip it because they don’t think they have enough time.

-While there isn’t a ton of exact science around wether skipping breakfast is bad for you, there IS science around how your metabolism is faster in the morning.
+While there isn’t a ton of exact science around whether skipping breakfast is bad for you, there IS science around how your metabolism is faster in the morning.
 So having a meal in the morning is more beneficial than skipping any other meal.

 For more science and info about breakfast, check out this article from Rush University Medical Center.

 If you’re struggling with breakfast because of the lack of time, then meal prep when you can.
 I like to make overnight oats with some protein powder or bake some lean muffins with almond meal and protein powder.
-If you prep a few meals in advance, you’ll be thanking yourself when you’re running late!
+If you prep a few meals in advance, you’ll be thanking yourself when you’re running late.

 I mentioned a few breakfast ideas with protein on purpose!
-You should be having protein at least 3 times a day and breakfast is the perfect place to start!
+You should be having protein at least 3 times a day and breakfast is the perfect place to start.

 #6.
 Clean Your Dishes

-This may seem a little random compared to the other things to do in the morning, but I write it for good reason!
+This may seem a little random compared to the other things to do in the morning, but I write it for a good reason!